Prakruthi-G-H/photography-portfolio/README.md

 # 📸 Photography Portfolio

-A personal photography portfolio website showcasing my best captured moments with a clean and responsive design using HTML and CSS.
+A personal photography portfolio website designed to showcase my best captured moments with a clean, responsive, and visually appealing UI, built using HTML and CSS.

 ## 🌟 Features